-Fire Safety Plan approvals are maintained for a period of 2 years, unless any of the following conditions should occur:
+Fire Safety Plan approvals are maintained for a period of two (2) years, or until the occurrence of any of the following:

-- Change of Fire Safety Coordinator, unless site certified within less than 30 days of change, or - 2.
-The minimum required number of Fire Wardens lack certification, or - 3.
-Change of building's occupancy classification, or - 4.
-Plan becomes outdated due to age or changes in City of Houston codes, ordinances or standards.
+1. Change of Fire Safety Coordinator, unless the site was certified within 30 days of the change;

+- 2. The lack of certification of the required minimum number of Fire wardens; - 3.
+A change in the building's occupancy classification; or - 4.
+The approved plan becomes outdated due to age or changes in the City of Houston codes, ordinances, or standards